kepler16/mallard/README.md

 (find-unapplied op-log migrations :up) ;; => [{:id "4"}]
 (find-unapplied op-log migrations :down) ;; => [{:id "1"}]
 ```

-Notice the migration with id `"2"` is missing from the provided set, simulating it having been cleaned up.
-Once the op-log has moved on to `"4"`, the migration with id `"3"` could also theoretically be removed.

 ## GraalVM Native-Image Compatibility